 Veins of labyrinth

-The veins of the labyrinth arise from the union of veins of the vestibule and semicircular canals at the base of the modiolus of the inner ear.
-Further, the veins of the labyrinth pass through the internal acoustic meatus and empty in the posterior part of the superior petrosal sinus or in the inferior petrosal sinus.
+These veins arise from the union of veins of the vestibule and semicircular canals at the base of the modiolus of the inner ear.
+Further, the veins of the labyrinth pass through the internal acoustic meatus and empty into the posterior part of the superior petrosal sinus or in the inferior petrosal sinus.

 The veins of the labyrinth collect venous blood from structures of the internal ear.